hnawaz007/PowerBIAdvWorks/README.md

 - Many dimension tables associated with the fact table.
 Each dimension table contains ‘dimensions’ — that is, descriptive attributes of the fact table.

   ## Develop Power BI Data Model
+We develop a Star Schema using Dimensional Modeling in Power BI.
+We denormalize snlowflaked dimensions using M lnaguage in Power Query.
+Define relationship between Fact and dimension table.
+Clean and organize columns for the report layer.
+Our Data Model resembles a Star, just like the example below.
+Utilizing this Data Model we create reports and dashboards.

    ![image](star-schema-example1.png)

+## Data Analysis via Dashboard